 Compliances under Companies Act 2013

 3 main types of compliances come under the Companies Act 2013.
-These are:

 - Event-based compliances

 Some of the compliances should be followed every year, in a timely manner.
 But the Event-based compliance is the one that is based on specific events and should be done at that time only.
 These types of compliances can’t be negotiated with and should be fulfilled without skipping.
 The forms should be filled in time, and if the applicant fails to do so, then he/she will have to face punishments and penalties.